Maria Canins

-Maria Canins (born 5 July 1949, in La Villa, Alta Badia) is an Italian racing cyclist who twice won and came second three times in the Grande Boucle.
+Maria Canins (born 4 July 1949, in La Villa, Alta Badia) is an Italian racing cyclist who twice won the Tour de France Féminin in 1985 and 1986, as well as winning the inaugural Giro d'Italia Femminile in 1988.
 She rode for Italy at the 1984 and 1988 Summer Olympics.

 Biography

 Canins was a cross-country skier from 1969 to 1988.
 She was Italian champion 15 times and the first Italian to win the Vasaloppet cross-county competition in Sweden and win from 1979 until 1988 10 times the Marcialonga.
 She was double world champion and double Italian champion in mountain biking.
-She was married to the cross-country skier and ski mountaineer Bruno Bonaldi., who was a member of the civilian world championship team in the 1975 Trofeo Mezzalama.
+She was married to the cross-country skier and ski mountaineer Bruno Bonaldi, who was a member of the civilian world championship team in the 1975 Trofeo Mezzalama.